asdfzxcvbn/pyzule-rw/README.md

 `cyan` will ~~target python v3.12 (finally!)~~, be pep8-compliant (hopefully..), and be type-hinted!

+## features

+more coming soon! i'm trying to copy pyzule in order to deprecate it in favor of cyan, which is 1000x better

+- inject deb, dylib, framework, bundle, and appex files/folders
+- automatically fix dependencies on CydiaSubstrate (cyan uses ElleKit!), Cephei*, and Orion
+- copy any unknown file/folder types to app root
+- remove UISupportedDevices
+- remove watch app
+- fakesign the output ipa/app

 ## notes

 cyan is pretty much "v1.0" now i guess. injection works and is stable, and iOS (should..) have all the right fixes for running cyan, however a bug in python3.9 from procursus prevents it from running.